- Learning Outcomes

 This activity sheds light on entrepreneurial skills such as leadership, management and collaboration while participants reflect on their own role in a team, recognise time pressure when working on an assignment, practice planning and experience leadership.

 For the teacher:

 - Stamp or stickers (to prove you’ve seen/checked the assignment/challenge)

-First, prepare a questionnaire including several games, challenges, questions and puzzles.
-Find an example of a template and questions attached.
-Consider the following points of attention:
+Firstly, prepare a questionnaire including several games, challenges, questions and puzzles.

-- Assign high points to ‘easy’ challenges and low points to the assignments which takes a lot of time or are difficult to execute and vary in the amount of points
+- Assign high points to ‘easy’ challenges and low points to assignments which takes a lot of time or are difficult to execute.

 - It might be handy to have another person by your side.
-In this way you can split the tasks and have someone around who can support you counting points and watch the group
+In this way you can split the tasks and have someone around who can support you in counting the points and watch the groups.

 - Carefully read the instructions and assignments on the paper.

 - Write your answers on the answer sheet you have received from the teacher.
 This sheet is also used to collect stamps or stickers for assignments you had to perform in front of your teacher(s).

 - It’s forbidden to use mobile devices.